-Water Softener Systems
+Water Softener FAQ

-Results of the study have shown that untreated hard water added costs in water heating – up to 48% in some cases.
-Battelle also found hard water to rapidly lead to clogged shower heads, possibly as soon as a year and a half of regular use.
-After just one week of constant testing with hard water, more than three-fourths of shower head nozzles became clogged, according to laboratory results.
-Shower heads using softened water, meanwhile, performed nearly as well as on the day they were installed.
+The US Department of Energy says that "Water heating can account for 14%-25% of the energy consumed in your home."
+It is the second-highest energy-consuming area of a home, next to heating and cooling.
+The number of minerals dissolved in water can cause it to take longer for water to heat, increasing those energy costs.
+A study conducted in 2009 by the Water Quality Research Foundation in conjunction with the Battelle Memorial Institute, known as The Battelle Study, conducted tests to help determine how much energy savings a whole house water softener can provide homeowners.
+The results of that study indicate that untreated hard water added costs to water heating up to 48% in some cases.
+The Battelle Study also found hard water to rapidly lead to clogged showerheads, in some cases after as little as a year and a half of regular use.
+After just one week of constant testing with hard water, more than three-fourths of showerhead nozzles became clogged, according to laboratory results.
+Showerheads using water treated by a water softening system, meanwhile, performed nearly as well as on the day they were installed.

 The water quality improvement industry has earnestly sought to sort out the factual information on softener effluent.
 The septic tank study clearly indicates that there are no adverse effects when water conditioning effluent is discharged into properly installed private septic systems.
 There are a few additional reports that also explain further evidence of the hardness ions in a softener?s regeneration wastes causing less clogging and maintaining higher permeability than the regular septic tank effluent.
 (TAKEN DIRECTLY FROM THE WEBSITE OF THE WATER QUALITY ASSOCIATION)